Jedson Pinto

 Tags: Information Production, Disclosure, Machine Learning, Capital Markets.

 TL;DR: Even in objective tasks, AI shows latent stereotypes.
-[Draft: March 2025]

 Tags: AI, LLM, Algorithmic fairness, Fraud Detection.